 The fabric and type of garment will have a big impact on the design you choose.
 A baby outfit, for instance, demands a little French knot blossom, not some complex patterns.

-If your preferred design isn’t the right size for your garment, you can make it bigger or smaller.
-Draft it as a grid and then replicate it square by square onto a larger area.
+If your preferred design doesn’t fit your garment’s size, you can resize it.
+One way is to draft it on a grid and replicate it square by square, adjusting the scale as needed.
 Reverse the directions if you want to make it smaller.

 You can also take your design and color it in with some colored pencils to see how the color combination you want will look in the end.